liviorobaldo/dlr-swj/DLRsuite/README.md

       </li>
       <br>
       <li>
-        <code>DLRreasoner</code> contains the Java source code of the DLR reasoner, which is used by (almost) all other components to execute DLR
+        <code>DLRreasoner</code> contains the Java source code of the DLR reasoner, which is used by all other components to execute DLR
         rules.
       </li>
       <br>